The Big Griz

 Wild Life

-If camping in a park with no dedicated metal lockers for your food it might be possible to stash your provisions overnight in the back of the metal brown (garbage) or blue (recycling) units.
+If camping in a park with no dedicated metal lockers for your food, it might be possible to stash your provisions overnight in the back of the metal brown (garbage) or blue (recycling) units.
 They lift up from the back with room to stash a food bag.
 Just make sure you gather up your belongings before park officials come to collect the garbage/recycling in the morning.

 Mobile Coverage

 Cell coverage is not universal on this route.
 There are pockets where you will be offline.
-Using a GPS tracker is recommended in case of an emergency situation.
+Using a GPS tracker is strongly recommended in case of an emergency situation.

 Traffic